ACCLAB/DABEST-Matlab/README.md

 ### 7. Merged shared control

-If the data contain more than three groups, `dabest('MultipleGroups_sample.csv','mergeGroups')` automatically generates a second plot in which all the groups are compared to the *merged shared control*.
+If the data contain more than three groups, `dabest('MultipleMergedGroups_sample.csv','mergeGroups')` automatically generates a second plot in which all the groups are compared to the *merged shared control*.

 ![](https://github.com/ACCLAB/DABEST-Matlab/blob/master/SampleData/MergedGroups/MergedSharedControl_sample.png)